Spinning Sword

 “What is it, Keela?”
 I ask.

-“And each one is bound with an energy lock, so only someone with the unique energy of the owner can use it.”
+“Each one is also bound with an energy lock, so only someone with the unique energy of the owner can use it.”

 “We no longer have the technology to make them.”